Science Education Minor

 - Achieve satisfactory scores on the appropriate New York State Teacher Certification Examinations

-- Complete NYS fingerprinting process and receive clearance
+- Complete the NYS fingerprinting process and receive clearance